libre-tuts/vuetified-ssr/readme.md

 ## Why I Created This

+Sincerely I hate Boostrap Styling ,

+And Instead of JWT for Authentication I wanna Use Laravel Passport,

+So In the Future if i Need To Use This For Desktop or Native App its Easy...

+And I Want Real Time Ready Starter App Boilerplate

+Which [Laravel SSR](https://github.com/exodusanto/laravel-ssr) is Lacking/Using...

-I Need SEO , and I Love laravel, Vue Js and Vuetify...
-Sincerely I hate Boostrap Style ...
+And I Love laravel, Vue Js and Vuetify... and Integrate New Technology in My Stacks

 This Starter App Comes With Complete Auth Scafold Using Vuetify For the UI...

 A Simple Dashboard...
 And Profile Page To get You Started.

+Hope You Enjoy It :)

 ## Requirements